BobLiu20/YOLOv3_PyTorch/README.md

 #### Why this project
 * Implement YOLOv3 and darknet53 without original darknet cfg parser.
 * It is easy to custom your backbone network.
 Such as resnet, densenet...
-* It is easy to reproduce result of paper using default parameters(~10 epochs).

 ## Installation
 ##### Environment